davarbla/audits/team/md/TapiocaDAO-security-review-february.md

 # Introduction

-A time-boxed security review of the **tapioca-periph, tapioca-yieldbox-strategies, Tapioca-bar** and **PermitC** repositories are done by **davarbla consulting Audit Group**, with a focus on the security aspects of the application's smart contracts implementation.
+A time-boxed security review of the **tapioca-periph, tapioca-yieldbox-strategies, Tapioca-bar** and **PermitC** repositories are done by **Davarbla Consulting Audit Group**, with a focus on the security aspects of the application's smart contracts implementation.

 # About TapiocaDAO